grisuno/HPU-Core/README.md

 What remains valid is the methodology: treat neural networks as physical systems, measure their thermodynamic and topological properties, and report what the machine tells you without embellishment.

+In Strassen, ℏ emerges as a task-level algorithmic thermodynamic constant, invariant across training realizations.
+In contrast, within the HPU framework, ℏ becomes algorithm-dependent, encoding the effective action scale of the learning dynamics itself.
+This distinction motivates the notion of an algorithmic thermodynamics of learning, where constants are not universal but process-specific.
 ---

 ## References